Heirloom Squash Seeds

 Harvesting Heirloom Squash Seeds

 Select your most productive plants with the tastiest fruit for seed saving.
 Bees pollinate squashes, so they can cross with other varieties.
 Most winter and summer squashes cannot cross-pollinate.
 With winter squashes and pumpkins, the seed is ready when the fruit is fully mature.
 However, with summer squashes, the fruit must stay on the vine about 8 weeks past the stage you would harvest to eat.
-When you are ready to use and harvest the squash, cut it in half and scoop out the seeds.
+When you are ready to use and harvest the heirloom squash, cut it in half and scoop out the seeds.
 Rinse thoroughly with water until slimy, flesh is gone.
 Then spread out on a screen or towel to dry for 2 weeks before storing.
-Squash seeds are harvested ANNUALLY.
+Heirloom squash seeds are harvested ANNUALLY.

 Waltham Butternut – Winter

 A familiar staple of classic American cooking.
 Sweet and delicious, the Waltham Butternut Squash is also packed with hordes of beneficial vitamins and nutrients.
 The plant will yield 4 to 5 fruit per plant.
 This heirloom squash is a must for both the novice and expert vegetable gardener!

 Maturity: 85-100 days